santoshvandari/MeroshareIPOFiller/Readme.md

 We welcome contributions!
 If you'd like to contribute to this Mero Share IPO Filler Script, please check out our [Contribution Guidelines](Contribution.md).

 ## Code of Conduct
-Please review our [Code of Conduct](CodeOfConduct.md) before participating in this app.
+Please review our [Code of Conduct](CodeOfConduct.md) before participating in this Script.

 ## License
 This project is licensed under the MIT [License](LICENSE).